TharakaUJ/robocon-pi/Readme.md

 ## Device Port Mappings

-Port mappings for each device are specified in the `devices.yml` file.
+Port mappings for each device are specified in the `devices.env` file.